Commission sets Augusta millage rate

 “People in Augusta want more we look at what other cities are doing, and we say why can’t we be doing that, and we have to have the money,” said Mayor Pro-Tem Bobby Williams.

-“Your finance people your administrator let’s not rollback it’s going to cost us money you didn’t listen to them this time?”
+“Your finance people, your administrator [say] let’s not rollback, it’s going to cost us money, you didn’t listen to them this time?”

-Commissioners now have spoken and the tax rate will be rolled back in Augusta George Eskola WJBF NewsChannel 6.
+Commissioners now have spoken and the tax rate will be rolled back in Augusta.